semaphore-protocol/boilerplate/README.md

 1. Change the `CONTRACT_ADDRESS` (with the new contract address) and `GROUP_ID` (with the group id) in the `.env` file.

-2. Change the `address` (with the new contract address) and `startBlock` (with the block number of the transaction where the contract was created) in the `subgraph.yaml` file.
+3. Change the `address` (with the new contract address) and `startBlock` (with the block number of the transaction where the contract was created) in the `apps/subgraph/subgraph.yaml` file.

-3. Deploy the subgraph again.
+4. Copy your contract artifacts from `apps/contracts/build/contracts/contracts` folder to `apps/subgraph/contract-artifacts` and `apps/web-app/contract-artifacts `folders manually.
+Or run `yarn copy:contract-artifacts` in the project root to do it automatically.

-4. Copy the `Feedback.sol` file (contract artifacts) from `apps/contracts/build/contracts/contracts/Feedback.sol` folder to `apps/subgraph/contract-artifacts` and `apps/web-app/contract-artifacts `folders manually or in the root folder, run: `yarn copy:contract-artifacts` to do it automatically.
+5. Deploy the subgraph again.

 ### Deploy the subgraph